Expertise today, services tomorrow - Guntars Reidzāns

 Nowadays, universal banks motivate their customers to receive advice mainly remotely or automatically.
 Similar opportunities are also offered by financial institutions focused on individual financial services but customers are still at liberty to either contact their private bankers through digital solutions or get advice on the spot.

-The activity of such banks will retain personalised services and customer-friendly solutions while modern technological solutions will make them more accessible in the digital environment – with consistent quality and improved delivery speed.
+Banks will retain personalised services and customer-friendly solutions while modern technological solutions will make them more accessible in the digital environment, maintaining impeccable quality and improved delivery speed.